Rev Jacob Yang

 Mary Wheeler, Convenor

-We continued to meet at Concierge Balwyn on the 1st Wednesday and Box Hill RSL on the 3rd Wednesday of each month.
-Both venues offer lovely and well-priced meals, in pleasant surroundings.
+We continued to meet at Concierge Balwyn on the first Wednesday and Box Hill RSL on the third Wednesday of each month.
+Usual attenders at Concierge number 22 and 8 at Box Hill RSL.
+Both venues offer tasty and well-priced meals, in pleasant surroundings.

 New diners are always welcome and transport can be arranged.